zcoo/fluss/website/docs/maintenance/tiered-storage/overview.md

 Fluss ensures the recent data is stored in local for higher write/read performance and the historical data is stored in [remote storage](remote-storage.md) for lower cost.

 What's more, since the native format of Fluss's data is optimized for real-time write/read which is inevitable unfriendly to batch analytics, Fluss also introduces a [lakehouse storage](lakehouse-storage.md) which stores the data in the well-known open data lake format for better analytics performance.
-Currently, only Paimon is supported, but more kinds of data lake support are on the way.
+Currently, supported formats are Paimon, Iceberg, and Lance.
+In the future, more kinds of data lake support are on the way.
 Keep eyes on us!

 The overall tiered storage architecture is shown in the following diagram: